aeb56/DRONENAVIGATIONRL/README.md

 ## 📄 License

-This project is developed for academic purposes as part of the INM363 Individual Project at City, University of London.
+This project is developed for academic purposes as part of the INM363 Individual Project at City St George's University of London.
 All rights reserved for educational and research use.

 ## 🙏 Acknowledgments

-- **City, University of London** - Academic supervision and resources
+- **City St George's University of London** - Academic supervision and resources
 - **Unity Technologies** - ML-Agents framework and documentation
 - **OpenAI** - PPO algorithm and research insights
 - **Research Community** - Open-source tools and methodologies